sanjana459/GitHub-Practice/readme.md

 ## Commit Messages Debate

-Commits must be atomic — meaning they should only focus on **one thing at a time**: one feature, one fix, one component.
+Commits must be atomic, meaning they should only focus on **one thing at a time**: one feature, one fix, one component.

 The official recommendation is to write commit messages in **present tense** and **imperative style**.